-Stuart E. Rudner
+Stuart E. Rudner Rudner Law

 Stuart Rudner is a leading Employment Lawyer and Mediator.
 He designed the original HR Law for HR Professionals course and has been a Director since its inception.
-He is also the co-designer and co-Director of this Advanced course.
+He is also the co-designer and co-director of this Advanced course.

-For eight consecutive years, Stuart has been selected by his peers for inclusion in 'The Best Lawyers in Canada' in the area of Employment Law.
-Stuart has repeatedly been named in Canadian HR Reporter's Employment Lawyers Directory (a directory of the top employment law practitioners in Canada), was named one of Canada's top Legal Social Media Influencers and recognized as the only Legal Influencer in Canadian HR Law by Lexology.
+For nine consecutive years, Stuart has been selected by his peers for inclusion in 'The Best Lawyers in Canada' in the area of Employment Law.
+Stuart has repeatedly been named in Canadian HR Reporter's Employment Lawyers Directory (a directory of the top employment law practitioners in Canada), was named one of Canada's top Legal Social Media Influencers, and was recognized as the only Legal Influencer in Canadian HR Law by Lexology.

-Stuart is the founder of Rudner Law, which was selected as the Silver Winner for Best Labour & Employment Boutique Law Firm at the Canadian HR Awards, and has been selected as one of the Top Three Employment & Labour Boutiques in Canadian HR Reporter Readers' Choice Awards for the past three years.
+Stuart is the founder of Rudner Law.
+Rudner Law was selected as the Gold Winner for Best Labour & Employment Boutique Law Firm in the 2023 annual Canadian HR Awards, presented by HRD Canada and supported by Canadian HR Reporter and has been selected as one of the Top Three Employment & Labour Boutiques in Canadian HR Reporter Readers' Choice Awards for the past four years.
 Rudner Law was chosen as the winner of the 2019 and 2020 International Advisory Experts Award - Employment Law within Canada and the winner of the Canadian Employment Law Firm of the Year for 2019 and 2020 in the Global Law Experts Annual Awards.

 Stuart is the author of You're Fired!
 Just Cause for Dismissal in Canada and has contributed to several other texts.
 He comments frequently in the media, moderates several blogs, and hosts a monthly online show: Fire Away.
 Stuart knows that the practice of law is all about relationships.
 He and the team at Rudner Law strive to be Strategic Advisors to their clients and help them make informed business decisions.
-Personal relationships are also very important to Stuart, and he spends as much time as possible with his wife, kids, extended family and friends.
+Personal relationships are also very important to Stuart, and he spends as much time as possible with his wife, kids, extended family, and friends.